v2bui/cse15l-lab-reports/lab-report-1-week-2.md

 * To set this up, run this on your computer:
 ![Image](SS6.png)
 * Now, two new files were created on your system: the private key (id_rsa) and public key (id_rsa.pub), stored in the .ssh directory
-* To copy the public key to the `.ssh` directory of your user account on the server, run this on your computer (using your own username and path in the `scp` command):
+* To copy the public key to the `.ssh` directory of your user account on the server, run this on your computer (using your own username and path in the `scp` command).
+If done correctly, you should be able to log into `ssh` without a password!

 ```
 $ ssh cs15lwi22abc@ieng6.ucsd.edu